testSheG/academic-kickstart-2/content/home/talks.md

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"

+  # Show a "See all pages" link underneath the featured content?
+  link_to_archive = true

   # Filter posts by a taxonomy term.
   [content.filters]